DannyBen/respec/README.md

 ## Setup

-Update the following files in your repository:
+Update the following files in your repository.

+### Status file setup

+This is required for the `respec continue`, `respec fails` commands.

 ```ruby
 # spec/spec_helper.rb